Homemade Easy Fried Rice Made in Minutes

 Use cold or day-old rice for best frying results.
 Keep heat medium-high and let the rice sit briefly for light browning.

-Keyword comfort food, easy fried rice, Fried Rice, one skillet meal, quick dinner
+comfort food, easy fried rice, Fried Rice, one skillet meal, quick dinner

 Leave a Comment